The Four Roots of Unhappiness and Worry

 You have no idea about why you were born, what life is about and you know you will eventually die and be absolutely forgotten.
 So what are these wants and where do these come from?
 Are they worth the constant unhappiness and anxiety?

 We can't all live like monks with no wants or attachments.
-But pick your attachments consciously and limit it to a few meaningful one - don't just pick them up unconsciously.
-When you have a negative emotion, think about it, uncover the underlying attachment and eliminate it.
+But pick your attachments consciously and limit them to a few meaningful ones - don't just pick them up unconsciously.
+When you have a negative emotion, think about it, uncover the underlying attachment, domino destiny, and eliminate it.
 Be flexible with your wants and go with the flow.
 Everything is impermanent.

 Accept the nature of people and the world as they are.
-Be everyone's well wisher and give everyone the benefit of doubt.
+Be everyone's well-wisher and give everyone the benefit of the doubt.
 Don't assume malice, when it could be misunderstanding, ignorance, or incompetence.
 This doesn't mean that you have to be naive and be taken advantage of.
-Hold your principles, work with situations as they are, be collaborative and authentic, choose to be around people and situations that align with your values.
+Hold your principles, work with situations as they are, be collaborative and authentic, and choose to be around people and situations that align with your values.

 4. Nature instead of Practice.
 You expect to be happy and balanced by default, without consistent effort.
 You get out of the rut once or twice, experience clarity, and expect that to last forever.

 We are survival machines.
-Our biological programming, innate nature, and societal influence will always bias us towards worry, insecurity, and wanting.
+Our biological programming, innate nature, and societal influence will always bias us toward worry, insecurity, and wanting.
 Our equilibrium is to be unhappy.

 Just like you don't expect to be muscular if you don't work out regularly, don't expect to be calm and happy if you don't work on your mind.
+Take care of the "basic shit".
 Move your body often to move your mind.
 Take time to relax and to do things you enjoy.
 Share your situation and get help from therapists, coaches, or friends.
 Be intentional about your life philosophy, goals, people, and environment.
 Practice regular meditation, gratitude, and reflection.

-You got one life - cherish it and live it well!
+You have one life - cherish it and live it well!